 Melissa & Doug Chomp is a wooden activity walker that makes noises and interactive parts to help stimulate your baby while they walk.
 Its three chomping alligators, fish on the wheels, spinning butterfly, and ladybug beads are sure to engage your child, while friendly ladybug beads make this toy even more appealing.
 It can be a great walker tool for tall babies.

 The Chomp & Clack Alligator Push is a great toy for your baby to learn about cause and effect.
-The three alligators on the end of the toy’s handle clack together when pulled back and forth.
+The three alligators on the toy’s handle clack together when pulled back and forth.

 This teaches babies about cause and effect.
 Pulling on one of the alligators makes something happen that they can enjoy over and over again.

-Besides being an entertaining, cause-and-effect toy, this activity walker also encourages fine motor skill development.
-Her favorite things come to life with three colorful butterflies that pop up when Baby pushes along in her walker!
+Besides being an entertaining cause-and-effect toy, this activity walker also encourages fine motor skill development.
+Her favourite things come to life with three colourful butterflies pop up when Baby pushes along in her walker!

 With a friendly frog friend on top of the activity panel, this chomping alligator walker encourages walking while enhancing motor skills.

 Melissa & Doug makes toys that are fun and educational.
-The company’s toy and book catalogs are filled with classic, sturdy favorites that encourage early childhood development through play.
+The company’s toy and book catalogues are filled with classic, sturdy favourites that encourage early childhood development through play.